-The Regulatory Services Manager will undertake a regular assessment of the work of the service culminating in the Annual Review, which is part of the Food Law Enforcement Service Plan process.
+The Head of Community Safety and Enforcement will undertake a regular assessment of the work of the service culminating in the Annual Review, which is part of the Food Law Enforcement Service Plan process.

 The Councils Internal Audit Team last inspected Environmental Health in 2012 giving an assurance level of Significant.